GeorgeWebberley/surveyApp/sprint3/journal.md

 Tomorrow I will look at refactoring my python code (particularly on the graph routes page) before making my application public to get some final feedback.

+<a name="latestEntry"></a>
+### Finishing refactoring HTML and attempting to refactor python.
+(1st August)

+I spent the morning continuing to refactor my HTML code.
+I added "titles" to all of my links, providing text as to where the link would take them.
+I also added alt text for all images and made the HTML tags more descriptive to provide semantic meaning.
+I hope that this will improve the accessibility of my application.

+I have also added more questions to my feedback form, now totalling 10 questions.
+This will provide me with a more in depth review/feedback of my application now that it is coming to the final stages of development.

+I have tried to refactor my python code.
+Whilst this was ok in some areas, I am still really struggling to refactor the analysis and graph routes.
+The analysis route is a very long function, with multiple 'if' statements that check and validate the type of test chosen with the selected variables.
+It does not seem it will be possible to factor these checks into a separate function, as any checks that fail need to return a re-render of the page along with a flash message.
+Likewise, the way the function is set up is quite different to the function used in "run_all_tests" (the automatic function that runs all statistical tests on a newly uploaded file).
+Although both involve statistical tests, they operate quite different (as on is in a route and needs flash statements and rendering HTML, whilst the other creates objects and adds to a database).
+I could likely spend a long time reviewing these functions without gaining a lot of ground and I feel at this point my time is better spent making a start on the dissertation write up.
+I will therefore put this on hold and maybe come back to it another day when I feel more comfortable with the progress of my write up.

 ##### Ongoing objectives

+* Publish to public server and get final feedback.
+* Start preparing for writing up dissertation.
 * Increase file size allowance.
 * To carry out unit testing graph saving and manual data input pages.
 * Refactoring code.